 GPTOYS F2C Aviax QuadcopterCons:

 - Can’t attach a smartphone to the remote;

 GPtoys F2C Drone Remote Control & Set-up for First Flight

-So, after making you fall asleep a couple of times with our interminable list of technical specifications, we have arrived at our product testing section.
-As always, we will first give you a quick rundown of the drone’s remote control, and then tell you how did the drone perform in our makeshift course.
+Below we will first give a quick rundown of the drone’s remote control, and then tell you how the drone perform in our makeshift course.

 Using spread spectrum technology for further remote distance the best anti-interference ability.

 In the bottom part, there are the cruise control and the headless mode buttons on the left side and the light control and video/photo mode buttons on the right side.